sentoz/loggie-docs-en/docs/getting-started/quick-start/kubernetes.md

-# Quick Start: Collecting Kubernetes Pod Logs
+# Quick Start: Collecting Pod Logs in Kubernetes

 The following article will show you how to quickly collect Pod logs by creating a LogConfig CRD in a Kubernetes cluster.